DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 The first layer of indiscernibility is between the performers and the
-audience: audience members turn on their cameras and perform too while watching each other performing; performers sometimes participate in each other’s sessions; and performers can turn on the viewers’ cam and make them a part of the performance as such.
-In this respect, webcam channels resemble the form of a ‘carnival’ in the Bakhtinian sense.
+audience: audience members turn on their cameras and perform too while watching each other performing; performers sometimes participate in each other's sessions; and performers can turn on the viewers' cam and make them a part of the performance as such.
+In this respect, webcam channels resemble the form of a 'carnival' in the Bakhtinian sense.
 Russian Formalist literary theorist and philosopher Mikhail Bakhtin was pointing to the carnival form in his analysis of polyphony and dialogism in
-narratives: As a non-scripted event that is constituted by its participants, a carnival can only be experienced through participation as such, and does not leave any space for passive “spectatorship.” [^16_Ozgun-Talking_6]
+narratives: As a non-scripted event that is constituted by its participants, a carnival can only be experienced through participation as such, and does not leave any space for passive 'spectatorship.' [^16_Ozgun-Talking_6]

 Another layer of indiscernibility, which I find to be even more important for constructing the seductive power of the medium, appears